jmservera/blog/content/posts/desplegar-un-blog-hugo-en-azure-static-web-app.en.md

 ## Blog creation

 I must confess, I'm a total rookie with static blogs.
-I used [Wordpress](https://jmservera.wordpress.com) during so many years, but this last 5 years everything changed and I'm using [Markdown](https://daringfireball.net/projects/markdown/) even for my cooking recipes, so this shouldn't be too hard.
-This article is not about blogging, so you have an awesome guide on how to tart in the [HUGO](https://gohugo.io/getting-started/quick-start/) website.
+I used [Wordpress](https://jmservera.wordpress.com) for so many years, but this last 5 years everything changed and I'm using [Markdown](https://daringfireball.net/projects/markdown/) even for my cooking recipes, so this shouldn't be too hard.
+This article is not about blogging, so you have an awesome guide on how to start in the [HUGO](https://gohugo.io/getting-started/quick-start/) website.
 Let's summarize the basic steps:

-1. First we will need a GitHub repo to integrate it with Azure:
+1. First, we will need a GitHub repo to integrate it with Azure:
   ![Creación del repositorio en GitHub][repo-create]

 2. Then we create a simple blog with the [hugo](https://gohugo.io) CLI.
 See in the picture the basic steps: